tejasdubhir/Human_Activity_recognition/README.md

 # Human Activity Recognition using Accelerometer Data

 ## About the Project
 Human posture recognition and analysis have been a widely studied topic these days because of wearable devices' innovation.
 Thus, activity tracking becomes an exciting use-case for healthcare and fitness tracking applications for both the elderly and adults.
 In this study, we present the analysis of several machine learning models to detect a human's posture by the data gathered by various accelerometers attached to the body.
-Support Vector Machines, Logistic Regression, Random Forest Classifier, Stochastic Gradient Descent, K-means clustering, and Gaussian Discriminant Analysis are evaluated and reported in this study.
+The following  techniques/methods have been evaluated in this study:
+* Support Vector Machines
+* Logistic Regression
+* Random Forest Classifier
+* Stochastic Gradient Descent
+* K-means clustering
+* Gaussian Discriminant Analysis
+* Neural Net (Multilayer Perceptron)

+## Dataset
+The dataset for this study is publicly made available by researchers at the Pontifical Catholic University of Rio De Janeiro [http://groupware.les.inf.puc-rio.br/har#dataset].
+The dataset contains the following features:
+* Name of the subject
+* Gender of the subject
+* Height of subject
+* Body Mass Index of the subject
+* X, Y, and Z-axis readings from 4 different accelerometers.

+## Execution Information
+The code for the project has been primarily done in Jupyter Notebook and it saves and generate all the weights and plots upon execution.

 ## Results
-After conducting the above experiments, it can be concluded by looking at the observations that the technique which yields the most accurate results is the random forests technique (max_depth = 16), then the neural networks, followed by the Gaussian discriminant analysis.
-Approximately 99% accurate results from the Random Forest model, 98.5% accurate from the neural network with the rectified linear activation and learning rate equal to 0.05, and almost 92% accurate results from GDA are obtained.
-This is because the random forest is based on the principle of bagging.
-Thus a lot of training samples can be generated, and in turn, numerous low learning trees are generated, and their weighted mean results in a highly learned tree.
-SVM, Logistic regression, K-means clustering, and SGD have shown comparatively less accurate scores, and thus it can be concluded that Random forest is the best predictor.
+After conducting the above experiments, it can be concluded that:
+* Random forests technique (max_depth = 16) performed with 98-99% avg. accuracy
+* This was followed by Neural Network of 2 hidden layers with 36 and 24 units respectively with 98% avg. accuracy.
+(LR = 0.001 and ReLU activation function)
+* The 3rd best model was GDA with 92% average accuracy in our analysis.

 ## Co-contributors
 * Anmol Kumar (2018382)
 * Rishabh Chauhan (2018256)